black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-localStorage-by-Building-a-Todo-App/README.md

 # Step 26
 Similarly to the previous step, create another p element, and interpolate the date you destructured as the text content.
 Inside this paragraph, create a strong element with the text Date:.

+# Step 27
+Create one more p element and interpolate the description you destructured as the text.
+Also, create a strong element inside the paragraph with the text Description:.